-4.4 Programme Balance
+4.4.
+Programme balance

-In a number of important areas both inside the Framework Programme and concerning its external relations, the Panel's view is that a correct balance must be struck between key factors.
+In a number of important areas both inside the framework programme and concerning its external relations, the Panel's view is that a correct balance must be struck between key factors.

-4.4.1 Fundamental Research and Applied Research
+4.4.1.
+Fundamental research and applied research

-One of the most important aspects within the Framework Programme is the balance between fundamental research and applied research and development.
-This issue becomes even more important as many areas of the Framework Programme move their centres of gravity nearer to user needs and applications.
+One of the most important aspects within the framework programme is the balance between fundamental research and applied research and development.
+This issue becomes even more important as many areas of the framework programme move their centres of gravity nearer to user needs and applications.

-In the past, an over-simplified approach was used.
+In the past, an oversimplified approach was used.
 This followed linear assumptions about the RTD process and tended to apply the same rules to different thematic areas.
-In addition, the lack of flexibility of the Programme made the evolution from fundamental to applied research more difficult.
+In addition, the lack of flexibility of the programme made the evolution from fundamental to applied research more difficult.

 It is clear that there cannot be a uniform approach to this issue.
-The Panel firmly believes that it is the responsibility of each Thematic Programme to achieve the correct balance between fundamental and applied research.
+The Panel firmly believes that it is the responsibility of each thematic programme to achieve the correct balance between fundamental and applied research.
 The correct balance will inevitably depend on the state of technological maturity of the field.
-The research need will be greatest in new emerging areas, the so called science based technologies such as biotechnology and microelectronics, where there is clear European added value in rapidly building a critical mass of competitive research in the Union.
+The research need will be greatest in new emerging areas, the so-called science-based technologies such as biotechnology and microelectronics, where there is clear European added value in rapidly building a critical mass of competitive research in the '\\\\\n.

-It is reasonable to expect, therefore, that the balance between fundamental and applied research will vary widely between Thematic Programmes.
+It is reasonable to expect, therefore, that the balance between fundamental and applied research will vary widely between thematic programmes.

-The correct balance within a thematic area will not, however, be static, BSE, for example, first appeared as an animal disease and early research was mainly confined to its epidemiology.
+The correct balance within a thematic area will not, however, be static.
+BSE, for example, first appeared as an animal disease and early research was mainly confined to its epidemiology.
 However, the emerging threat to human health has recently precipitated much more fundamental research on the biology of the disease.

-In the ACTS.
-IT and Telematics Programmes the balance between fundamental and applied research has been shifting steadily through the successive Framework Programmes towards the applied end and user needs.
+In the ACTS, IT and Telematics programmes, the balance between fundamental and applied research has been shifting steadily through the successive framework programmes towards the applied end and user needs.
 At the same time, it is widely perceived that these technologies are converging in advanced applications meeting complex user needs.

-The Panel therefore recommends that the ACTS, IT and Telematics Programmes are merged under the Fifth Framework Programme.
+The Panel therefore recommends that the ACTS, IT and Telematics programmes are merged under the fifth framework programme.

-In a similar way convergence is seen in the biotechnology elements within the Agriculture, Biomedical and Biotechnology Programmes and the Panel recommends that these aspects also be merged in the Fifth Framework Programme.

-Finally, and subject to meeting European added value criteria, the Panel wishes to stress its support for a continuing level of fundamental research linking universities and industry in fruitful partnerships.
+In a similar way, convergence is seen in the biotechnology elements within the Agriculture, Biomedical and Biotechnology programmes, and the Panel recommends that these aspects also be merged in the fifth framework programme.
+Finally, and subject to meeting European added-value criteria, the Panel wishes to stress its support for a continuing level of fundamental research linking universities and industry in fruitful partnerships.
 It is essential that this is retained as a platform for new concepts that can replenish the science and technology reservoir.

-4.4.2 Thematic and Activity-Based Programmes
+4.4.2.
+Thematic and activitybased programmes

 The Panel believes in the principle that wherever possible research projects and programmes should be managed from within the thematic areas.
-In addition, responsibility for dissemination and exploitation of project and programme results should also be the clear responsibility of the Thematic Programme.
+In addition, responsibility for dissemination and exploitation of project and programme results should also be the clear responsibility of the thematic programme.

-In the case of the Innovation Programme, this means a refocusing and freedom to concentrate more on the demand side, co-ordinating Programme-wide issues that cover the interests of all Specific Programmes, e.g. issues of innovation management and organisation.
+In the case of the Innovation programme, this means a refocusing and freedom to concentrate more on the demand side, coordinating programmewide issues that cover the interests of all specific programmes, for example issues of innovation management and organization.